frups/mini-civ/README.md

 > for your first city try to find field with as many food points as possible

 > [!WARNING]
-> fyou can change number of fields on a board by editing line no. 14 in gameSetup.py file
+> you can change number of fields on a board by editing line no. 14 in gameSetup.py file
-> (optimal is between 8 and 20 - other values may not display correctly)
+> (optimal is between 8 and 20 - other values may not be displayed correctly)